Lorepasca18/Bug-Report-Samples/README.md

 User should be able to see the city hall agenda.

 **Actual result:**
-Usher can’t find the city hall agenda.
+User can’t find the city hall agenda.

 **Title:**